It's Just A Straw, Right?

-While we could not find any specific studies on the microplastics leaking from drinking straws, it is never a good idea to expose our bodies to excessive amounts of plastic if we can avoid it.
+We could not find any specific studies on the microplastics leaking from drinking straws.
+Nevertheless, it is never a good idea to expose our bodies to excessive amounts of plastic if we can avoid it.

-Many studies have shown the worrying impact from micropastics entering our metabolism and affecting the human body in many ways.
+Many studies have shown the worrying impact from microplastics.
+If they enter our metabolism they can affect the human body in many ways.

 If you are wondering why that should be a huge "no-no" for using plastic straws, check out our article about microplastics in the human body and its effects.

-It won't come as a surprise for you that plastic drinking straws enter the worst part of their lifecycle, when they reach their end of life and are disposed.
+It won't come as a surprise for you that plastic drinking straws enter the worst part of their lifecycle, when they are disposed.

 How Plastic Straw Disposal Pollutes the Environment